drivy/jobs/data/README.md

 We first want to fix the `NULL` created_at for `cars`.
 For each car with a NULL created_at, we will consider that they were created on the same date as the previous car (ie. the car with the closest id before with a non null `created_at`).
 Assume that cars can be more than 1 ID apart.

-Then, for each month, find how many cars reach their 3rd rental ever during this month.
+Then, for each month, find how many cars reach their 3rd rental since their registration.
 Use the `starts_at` to determine the month to attribute.

 -------